Last updated on February 20, 2023 by Wandering our World

-However other than their stunning beaches, these islands are very different.
-Having spent time in both, we compare Fiji vs Maldives below, showing you what to expect in each, and some of the best places to visit.
+Luckily after spending time in both, we compare Fiji vs Maldives below, showing you what to expect in each.

 The Maldives has over 1000 islands, but many are privately owned by a resort complex, therefore activities on the island revolve around the resort and what it offers.
 That also means that many of the beaches in the Maldives are not public.